Neural Semantic Parsing with Extremely Rich Symbolic Meaning Representations: Experiments and Results

 \subsection{Experimental Settings}

 In our experiments, we utilized the most frequently used seq2seq architecture, specifically leveraging the transformer-based T5 \cite{Raffel2019ExploringTL} and BART \cite{lewis-etal-2020-bart}, two pre-trained transformer-based architectures.
 Specifically, we fine-tuned their multilingual variants (because we include both English and German): mT5 \cite{xue-etal-2021-mt5}, byT5 \cite{xue-etal-2022-byt5} and mBART \cite{liu-etal-2020-multilingual-denoising}. mT5 builds upon the T5 model with pre-training on multi-languages corpus. byT5 enhances the multilingual approach through byte-level processing, making it especially effective at handling languages with limited data resources.
-Meanwhile, mBART also leverages multilingual corpus for its pre-training phase and adopts a denoising autoencoder strategy.
+Meanwhile, mBART also leverages a multilingual corpus for its pre-training phase and adopts a denoising autoencoder strategy.
 A noteworthy distinction between these models lies in their tokenization approaches: mT5 and mBART utilize sub-word tokenization, while byT5 employs byte-level tokenization.
-In our task, whether employing the lemma-pos-sense notation, WordNet identifiers, or taxonomical encodings, each presents a format distinct from those languages which encounter in the pre-training corpus.
-This divergence challenges the models' tokenization strategies and their proficiency in processing new language with limited data.
+In our task, whether employing the lemma-pos-sense notation, WordNet identifiers, or taxonomical encodings, each notation presents a format distinct from the natural languages that were seen in their pre-training corpora.
+This divergence challenges the tokenization strategies of the models and their proficiency in processing new language with limited data.

-We set the learning rate to $1e-4$, included a decay rate of $0.1$ and set a patience threshold of $5$ for early stopping.
+We set the learning rate to $10^{-4}$, included a decay rate of $0.5$ and set a patience threshold of $5$ for early stopping.
 More details are provided in Appendix~\ref{app:exp-setting}.
-Given the relatively small size of the German dataset for fine-tuning (1,206 instances for training), we initially train the models on the English data for $3$ epochs before fine-tuning them with the German data.
-Each experiment is ran three times to calculate the average and standard deviation, which are detailed in the results tables.
+Given the relatively small size of the German dataset for fine-tuning (1,256 instances for training), we initially fine-tune the models on the English data before fine-tuning them with the German data.
+Each experiment is ran three times to calculate the average and standard deviation, which are detailed in the results tables.\footnote{Code is available at \url{https://github.com/LastDance500/neural-symbolic-parsing}.}